zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.hash.iterator"></a>
 ### `iterator, status = hash:iterator()` or `iterator = pairs(hash)` ###

 This method is synchronous iterator, a read-only operation.
-It gets a snapshot clone of the hash and put its keyss and values for iteration.
+It gets a snapshot clone of the hash and put its keys and values for iteration.
 If `status == true`, the iterator obtain is successful.

 If there are other modification operations, the synchronous iterator will wait for them to end.
 Therefore, the iterator obtain will always be attempted.